kgrid/kgrid-activator/README.md

 We publish a spring-boot container image of the activator on [dockerhub.io](https://hub.docker.com/r/kgrid/activator/tags?page=1&ordering=last_updated).
 If you’d like to deploy your dockerized Spring Boot app to a resource constrained environment you may need to explicitly set `JAVA_OPTS` to indicate the memory constraints.
 (Or, on Heroku, you’ll need to [use Heroku Buildpacks](https://developer.okta.com/blog/2020/12/28/spring-boot-docker#deploy-spring-boot--docker-to-heroku).
 This is because the Paketo buildpacks refuse to allocate heap on containers smaller than 1GB of RAM.
 A free Heroku dyno has 512MB.)

 ----

-#Note: We are currently using the vuepress build triggered by a Circle job to render docs.

 ## Publish Vuepress Documentation

 Note: We are currently using the vuepress build triggered by a Circle job to render docs.